GoogleCloudPlatform/solution-acceleration-toolkit/RELEASING.md

 ### Frequency

-We strive to make a release at least once a month, containing accumulated changes since the last release.
+We strive to make a release as frequently as possible, containing accumulated changes since the last release.
 We may make out-of-band releases any time as needed.
 We will bump the MAJOR/MINOR/PATCH versions as needed, without guarantees on when the MINOR or MAJOR versions will be bumped.